 The Basic Fee is due quarterly in advance.
 The BMVA fiscal year runs from July 1st through to June 30th.
 One annual invoice is sent to all members in early June.
 The annual fee is divided into 4 equal quarterly payments which are due on July 1st, October 1st, January 1st and April 1st.
 Members have the option to pay the annual fee if that is more convenient.

 - By cheque, payable to Blue Mountain Village Association.
 We will hold post-dated cheques until the due date for deposit.

-- By using the online payment facilities provided by all Canadian bank and credit union accounts, except Royal National and CIBC bank.
+- By using the online payment facilities provided by all Canadian bank and credit union accounts, except National and CIBC bank.
 To do this, the BMVA must be set as a "payee" on the bill feature of your bank.
 Your account number is referenced on your annual Basic Fee invoice.
 Quarterly payments can be set up to occur automatically, allowing the Member control of payments.

 - Via email transfer.
 Send through to email address [email protected] and reference your account number as per your Basic Fee invoice.
 A second email to this same email address will be required to advise the answer to the security question you will set.